Mammalian-Ecology-and-Conservation-Unit/Novoplasty/README.md

  ## Pull NOVOPlasty from github
 The website is here: https://github.com/ndierckx/NOVOPlasty

-And I cloned the repository to the bin directory:
+I cloned the repository to the bin directory:
 ```
 git clone https://github.com/ndierckx/NOVOPlasty.git
 ```